 What if my doctor prescribes medication?

-Take the prescription to the pharmacy or chemist, and they will supply you with the right medicine.
+Take the prescription to the pharmacy or chemist and they will supply you with the right medicine.
 If you're not sure how to use the medicine, ask the pharmacist before you go home.

 What if it’s after hours and my medical centre is closed?

 Before you go to hospital, you should ask your doctor and the hospital if there will be any additional costs that might be higher than those covered by your OVHC.
-It is also highly recommended that you contact us before you go to hospital so that we can tell you if there are any exclusions, restrictions or limits on the treatment you're seeking.
+It is also highly recommended that you contact us before you go to hospital so that we can inform you if there are any exclusions, restrictions or limits on the treatment you're seeking.